Faculty with Active Projects

 Professor Chris Doumen

-- Dr. Doumen's research focuses on aspects of invertebrate ecotoxicology.
-His main area is in the identification of cDNA sequences of putative genes important in the molecular response to xenobiotics.
+- Dr. Doumen's research touches on aspects of invertebrate ecotoxicology.
+His main area is in the identification of cDNA sequences of oligochaete (freshwater annelids) putative genes important in the molecular response to xenobiotics and metabolism.
 The research involves molecular biology methodologies.

 - For more info, see his website